ragboyjr/metabase-query-sync/README.md

 ## Code of Conduct

 Everyone interacting in the Metabase::Query::Sync project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ragboyjr/metabase-query-sync/blob/master/CODE_OF_CONDUCT.md).

+## Releasing

+- Ensure your credentials are setup with ruby gems in `~/.gem/credentials`
+- Update lib/metabase_query_sync/version.rb accordingly
+- Run `make push-gem` to build and push the gem